 By Mary Ann Bell

-October is BC Craft Beer Month and in celebration of all things beer, we recommend heading off the beaten track, and out of the city, to try a few of the newer and more unique craft breweries.
+October is BC Craft Beer Month and in celebration of all things beer, we recommend heading off the beaten track, and out of the city, to try a few of the more unique craft breweries.
 Be sure to bring your designated driver, take advantage of the public transit system or hop on a guided tour, and let someone else do the driving!

-Published: October 4, 2017
+Published: October 7, 2021

 As a tourism marketer and community manager for some of British Columbia’s most spectacular destinations, Mary Ann Bell spends her days writing, tweeting and posting!
 When she’s not online, Mary Ann can be found exploring Vancouver’s North Shore trails with her family and her camera, and trying new restaurants in the hunt for the best taco in Metro Vancouver.